Uchennaore/simple_shell/README.md

 Your Shell should:
 - Display a prompt and wait for the user to type a command.
 A command line always ends with a new line.
 - The prompt is displayed again each time a command has been executed.
+- The command lines are simple, no semicolons, no pipes, no redirections or any other advanced features.
+- The command lines are made only of one word.
+No arguments will be passed to programs.